 Who Is Eligible for the Public Service Loan Forgiveness Program?

-To qualify for Public Service Loan Forgiveness, borrowers must meet certain eligibility criteria.
+How does PSLF work?
+To qualify, borrowers must meet certain eligibility criteria.
 They include:

 Work for a Qualified Employer